-If medical expenses not paid via tax-advantaged accounts or reimbursable by insurance exceed a certain percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
-This floor has always been difficult for higher-income taxpayers to exceed, and it may be even harder this year.
+percentage of your adjusted gross income (AGI), you can claim an itemized deduction for the amount exceeding that "floor."
+This floor can be difficult for higher-income taxpayers to exceed.

-The TCJA had reduced the floor from 10% to 7.5% for 2017 and 2018, but it will be 10% when you file your 2019 tax return unless Congress extends the 7.5% floor.
+The TCJA had reduced the floor from 10% to 7.5% for 2017 and 2018, and last year the 7.5% floor was extended to 2019 and 2020.
+But it will return to 10% for 2021 unless Congress extends the lower floor again.
 (Check with your tax advisor for the latest information.)

 Eligible expenses may include health insurance premiums, long-term-care insurance premiums (limits apply), medical and dental services, and prescription drugs.
-Mileage driven for health care purposes also can be deducted - at 20 cents per mile for 2019.
+Mileage driven for health care purposes also can be deducted - at 17 cents per mile for 2020.

 Consider bunching elective medical procedures (and any other services and purchases whose timing you can control without negatively affecting your or your family's health) into alternating years if it would help you exceed the applicable floor and you'd have enough total itemized deductions to benefit from itemizing.
 If one spouse has high medical expenses and a relatively lower AGI, filing separately may allow that spouse to exceed the AGI floor and deduct some medical expenses that wouldn't be deductible if the couple filed jointly.
-Warning: Because the alternative minimum tax (AMT) exemption for separate returns is considerably lower than the exemption for joint returns, filing separately to exceed the floor could trigger the AMT.
+Warning: Because the AMT exemption for separate returns is considerably lower than the exemption for joint returns, filing separately to exceed the floor could trigger the AMT.